 Cain fought Travis Browne at UFC 200 on July 9, 2016.
 Velasquez won via TKO in the dying seconds of the first round.

-Cain Velasquez is married to his wife, Michelle, and they have a daughter.
+Cain Velasquez is married to his wife, Michelle in 2011, and they have a daughter born in 2009 and son in 2018.

 Cain Velasquez – Social Media Profiles